-Our mission: We develop, support, and connect emerging and existing community-minded leaders, amplifying the positive impact on our diverse, culturally vibrant city.
+Our mission: Develop, support, and connect community-minded leaders, amplifying the positive impact on our diverse, culturally vibrant city.

 Challenge Detroit cultivates diverse, innovative, community-minded leaders from the city and across the country, fostering their talents to support local initiatives that move Detroit forward.
-While they spend four days a week accelerating their professional careers with our Host Companies, each Friday Fellows take a day out of the office to bring social impact challenge projects to life in collaboration with our local nonprofit partners.
-They work in multi-disciplinary teams, bringing their vision, creative muscles, and entrepreneurial spirits to address some of Detroit’s greatest challenges and opportunities.
-We believe that to move our city forward, positive change starts with an individual and is ignited by a community of leaders who bring innovative perspectives to their work, and most importantly, the nonprofits already making an impact within our Detroit communities.
+During their program year, Fellows spend four days a week accelerating their professional careers with our Host Companies, and each Friday they take a day out of the office to bring strategic, social impact challenge projects to life in collaboration with our local nonprofit partners.
+Fellows work in multi-disciplinary teams, bringing their skills, creative muscles, and entrepreneurial spirits to address some of Detroit’s greatest challenges and opportunities.
+We believe that to move our city forward, positive change starts with an individual, and is ignited by a community of leaders who bring innovative perspectives to their work, and most importantly, the nonprofits already making an impact within our Detroit communities.

 Challenge Detroit was founded in 2008 by Doyle Mosher and Deirdre Groves in response to the exodus of young talent leaving Detroit and Michigan.
 Doyle, a father of two young professionals, was the visionary behind the idea.
 Deirdre, a recent college graduate at the time who witnessed friends and peers leaving the state en masse, had the youthful energy to put action to the idea.
 Both saw the need to attract and retain young talent in the greater Detroit area.
 And, in the true spirit of entrepreneurialism, the two made countless sacrifices to bring the idea to reality.